rovingpen/path-of-the-kings/chapter-19.md

 Waver did realize his error rather quickly, though he could hardly call himself proud of it.
 After all, it didn't do him any good to understand his mistake as his body grew progressively numb and as the still half filled glass slipped from his weakening grasp.

-"You...." he growled at the Chinese man who moved to support him.
+"You..." he growled at the Chinese man who moved to support him.

 "My apologies, Mr. Waver," the man said as he helped him to sit on the sofa, "but we have received different orders about Emiya."